samuellihn/obsidian-freeview/docs/Electrical Potential as Path Integral.md

 > Usually simplified with either uniform field so we can pull $E$ out of the integral

-Sometimes it may be necesary to split the integral into parts where $E$ can be removed from the integral
+Sometimes it may be necessary to split the integral into parts where $E$ can be removed from the integral